With fudge frosting, ganache, and real chocolate flecks, this Ultimate Gluten Free Chocolate Cake will satisfy ALL your chocolate cravings!

 FOR THE CAKE:

-- Preheat the oven to 350° F. Spray 2 Mickey Mouse silicone cake pans or three 8-inch cake pans with nonstick cooking spray and set aside.
+- Preheat the oven to 350° F. Spray 3 8-inch round cake pans with nonstick cooking spray and line with parchment paper.
 (If you don't have 3 8-inch pans, you can use 2 9-inch cake pans).

 - In a large bowl, add the eggs, milk, oil, vanilla, and granulated sugar and blend until smooth.
 In a separate bowl, whisk together the dry ingredients.
 Pulsing on and off, add the dry ingredients and mix until smooth.
-Slowly add the hot coffee on low speed, being careful not to let the hot liquid splash back.
-Beat just until incorporated.
+Slowly add the boiling coffee or water on low speed, being careful not to let the hot liquid splash back.
+After all coffee or water has been added, beat an additional 30 seconds.
 Batter will be thin.